liam2/liam2/doc/usersguide/source/processes.rst

         count(frac_need >= cutoff) == sum(frac_need)

+  * **link**: must be the name of a one2many link.
+When the link argument is used, the groups (given by the alignment file or in the *expressions* argument) are evaluated on the linked entity and the needs are expressed in terms of that linked entity.
+When the link argument is in effect, align_abs uses the "Chenard" algorithm.

+    This can be used, for example, to take as many *households* as necessary trying to get as close as possible to a particular distribution of *persons*.

+  * **secondary_axis**: name of an axis which will influence rel_need when the subtotal for that axis is exceeded.
+See total_by_sex in Chenard.
+    *secondary_axis* can only be used in combination with the link argument and it *must* be one of the alignment columns.

+  * **errors**: if set to 'carry', the error for a period (difference between the number of individuals aligned and the target for each category) is stored and added to the target for the next period.
+    In the current version of LIAM2, *errors* can only be used in combination with the *link* argument.

 In practice alignment data is often separate for men and women.
 In that case, one will usually use the following form: ::